 The law deems the notice to be served the second day after it was posted, provided it was posted on a business day.
 If the second day is not a business day, it will be the next business day.
 For instance, if the landlord posts the notice on a Friday, two days later would be a Sunday.
 However, as Sunday isn’t a working day, service will be deemed to take place on the Monday.

-Can a landlord serve a Section 21 Notice by email?
+3. How can a landlord serve a Section 21 notice by email?

 Provided the assured shorthold tenancy allows it, a landlord may serve Form 6A by email.